 My Score of the Mavic Air:

-If you’ve never owned a Spark or MP, you are not going to go wrong with getting the Mavic Air, that I am absolutely certain of.
+If you’ve never owned a Spark or Mavic Pro 1, you are not going to go wrong with getting the Mavic Air, that I am absolutely certain of.
 It’s camera is nearly identical to it and the portability is that of a Spark.
 If you seek great filming potential and portability, the Mavic Air is your go to choice of a drone.

 You will have a lot of fun carrying this thing around and using it.
 You will get great shots from it and awesome memories in the process